Randle, Barrett help Knicks rally to beat Heat 124-121

+NEW YORK (AP) — Julius Randle was not ready to play in a basketball game following the death of his grandmother earlier this week.

+He was feeling her presence on the Madison Square Garden floor on Sunday.

-NEW YORK (AP) — Julius Randle scored 26 points, RJ Barrett chipped in 23 and the New York Knicks rallied to beat the Miami Heat 124-121 on Sunday.
+Randle scored 11 of his 26 points in the fourth quarter, RJ Barrett chipped in 23 and the New York Knicks rallied to beat the Miami Heat 124-121.

+“My grandmother left an incredible legacy and mark on my life and my family, so it has been tough.
+It’ll still be tough, but tonight was special and I really felt her out there the whole time,” said Randle, who missed New York’s previous two games.

+“It’s tough when somebody loses someone who is important to them.
+A couple of things have happened to us, and as a group.
+It affects everybody.
+You know, I cried when teammates lost their family members, it’s tough and I feel the same compassion now, losing my grandmother.”

 Kevin Knox had 17 points off the bench and Reggie Bullock added 16 for the Knicks, who snapped a five-game losing streak.

 Jimmy Butler had 25 points and 10 rebounds for the Heat, who blew a lead down the stretch for the second time during their weekend stay in New York.

-James Johnson scored 19 points.
+James Johnson scored 19 points for Miami, which has lost consecutive games for the first time this season.

+Randle had an impressive two-minute stretch late in the fourth quarter with eight points.
+He stole the ball from Johnson and made a 3-pointer to give New York a 116-114 lead with 2:16 to go.

+“This is not our first rodeo.
+We do not need to panic,” coach Erik Spoelstra said.
+‘We do not need to reinvent the wheel.
+We know how to do it.
+We’ve done it, and personnel has done it.”

-Miami led by 14 with 3:33 left in the third quarter and Butler had a chance to tie the game twice for the Heat in regulation.
+Miami went up by 14 on Derrick Jones Jr.’s 3-pointer with 3:33 left in the third quarter and appeared to be on its way to an easy win over a New York team whose last three losses were by a total of 66 points.

+The Knicks then scored 40 fourth-quarter points, though Butler had a chance to tie the game twice in regulation.

-Trailing 122-119 with 21 seconds second left, Butler was fouled by Bullock on a 3-point shot attempt but only made two of three free throws to cut the lead to 122-121.
+Trailing by two points with 21 seconds second left, Butler was fouled by Bullock on a 3-point shot attempt but only made two of three free throws to cut the lead to 122-121.

 Barrett was then fouled and made one for a two-point lead.
 On the ensuing possession, Butler missed a layup but Miami was credited with the possession after the ball went out of bounds.
 Butler then turned the ball over on a bad pass intended for Bam Adebayo.

 Barrett was fouled again and made one to make it 124-121.
+Miami then gained possession after a replay review after the referees confirmed a loose ball following Barrett’s missed free throw went out of bounds off a Knicks player.

-Miami then gained possession after a replay review but a desperation 3 was waved off because it came after the buzzer.
+Miami called timeout and a desperation 3 by Adebayo was waved off because it came after the buzzer.

 Butler was 6 of 7 from the field and 5 of 6 from the free throw line to finish the first half with 17 points as Miami led 60-55.
-The Knicks scored 38 of their 55 points in the paint.

 TIP-INS:

-Heat: Coach Erik Spoelstra said Justice Winslow went too see a back specialist.
+Heat: Spoelstra said Justice Winslow went to see a back specialist.
 Winslow played last Wednesday at Indiana after missing 15 games due to a lower back bone bruise.

-Knicks: Backup point guard Frank Ntilikina did not play due to a groin injury. … Marcus Morris (sore neck) missed his fourth straight game.
+Knicks: Backup point guard Frank Ntilikina did not play due to a groin injury. … Marcus Morris (sore neck) missed his fourth straight game. … New York’s starting five finished in double figures.
+Taj Gibson had 14 points and Elfrid Payton finished with 10.
+Reserve Kadeem Allen chipped in 10.

 UP NEXT: